Divalproex sodium Pregnancy and Breastfeeding Warnings

-FDA pregnancy category D for treating epilepsy and manic episodes associated with bipolar disorder.
-FDA pregnancy category X for treating migraine headaches.
-Use of divalproex sodium is not recommended during pregnancy.
-If divalproex sodium is used during pregnancy, or if the patient becomes pregnant while receiving divalproex sodium, the patient should be apprised of the potential hazard to the fetus.
+Migraine Prophylaxis: Use is contraindicated (US) Epilepsy: This drug should be used during pregnancy only if clearly needed and the benefit outweighs the risk US FDA pregnancy category: X (prophylaxis of migraine headaches) US FDA pregnancy category: D (epilepsy and for manic episodes associated with bipolar disorder) Comments: -Use of this drug is not recommended during pregnancy.
+If this drug is used during pregnancy, or if the patient becomes pregnant while receiving this drug, the patient should be apprised of the potential hazard to the fetus.

 Divalproex sodium Breastfeeding Warnings

-A decision should be made to discontinue breast-feeding or discontinue the drug, taking into account the importance of the drug to the mother.
-Excreted into human milk: Yes (1 to 10% of serum concentration)
+UK: A decision should be made to discontinue breastfeeding or discontinue the drug, taking into account the importance of the drug to the mother.
+US: Caution should be exercised when valproate is administered to a nursing woman.
+Excreted into human milk: Yes (at a concentration ranging from 1% to 10% of maternal serum levels)